How To Build A Chat App In Flutter With Firebase?

 But why a chat app with Flutter?

 Flutter is a powerful framework built by Google that can help you build high-quality apps within a short period of time.
-There are many reasons to why this framework may be the best choice for your app,If you are developing a flutter chat app. here are the top reasons:
+There are many reasons to why this framework may be the best choice for your app,If you are developing a flutter real time chat app. here are the top reasons:

 - Shorter Development Time: Be it any kind of app you are building, Flutter will cut your development time by half, without compromising on the quality of the build.